 Welcome to the UNC Greensboro Department of Mathematics and Statistics!
 On behalf of the Department, I invite you to browse this website to see many exciting things that have happened over the last Academic Year.

 The Department offers a number of outstanding degree programs.
 Included among these programs is a PhD in Computational Mathematics with tracks in Computational Mathematics and Computational Statistics.
 We also offer a Doctoral Minor Program in Statistics geared primarily towards UNCG PhD students looking to acquire significant data analytics skills.
-A brand-new MS in Applied Statistics program starts Fall 2020.
-Our existing MA in Mathematics program will soon have several new concentrations covering a variety of contemporary topics such as Machine Learning and Computational Mathematics.
-Our collaborations with the MS in Informatics and Analytics (MSIA) program continue to get stronger and we have collaboratively developed several courses.
+A brand-new MS in Applied Statistics program started in Fall 2020.
+Our existing MA in Mathematics program added a new concentration “Mathematical Foundations of Data Science”.
+Our collaborations with the MS in Informatics and Analytics (MSIA) program continue to get stronger and we have collaboratively developed several cross-listed courses.
 The undergraduate BA/BS programs in Mathematics are also going though a major transformation.
 We have a new STEM Calculus sequence and a new Biology Calculus sequence.
 Our Business Calculus sequence has also been revamped.

 Undergraduate research has been a major strength for our department for close to 20 years.
 We have hosted many NSF funded research program over the years.
 The latest being the REU program in Complex Data Analysis using Statistical and Machine Learning Tools (Sat Gupta (PI) and Xiaoli Gao (Co-PI)) that ran from May 26 – July 31 in the Summer of 2020, and again, from May 24-July 30 in the Summer of 2021.
 Each year, the program trained nine nationally recruited undergraduate students who worked on a variety of research projects.

-Last year, we graduated 5 PhD students.
-All 5 of them secured great jobs even before formally completing the degree program.
-Three of them accepted tenure track assistant professor positions at various universities, one accepted a postdoc position at Duke, and one accepted a senior analyst position at a biomedical devices company.
+In 2020, we graduated five PhD students.
+All five of these graduates secured great jobs even before formally completing the degree program.
+Three of them accepted tenure-track Assistant Professor positions at various universities, one accepted a Postdoc position at Duke, and one accepted a Senior Analyst position at a biomedical devices company.
 This year, we graduated three more PhD students and they all got nice positions in the academy.

-Several of the faculty have won campus-wide teaching and research excellence awards.
-The outstanding faculty includes a Fellow of the American Mathematical Society, two Fellows of the American Statistical Association, and a Fellow of the Institute of Mathematical Statistics.
+Two of the faculty received special professional recognitions.
+Sat Gupta became an Elected Member of the International Statistical Institute.
+Beth Lewis won the UNCG Online Teaching Excellence Award.
 The Department is also home to the Journal of Statistical Theory and Practice (Springer) with Sat Gupta serving as the Editor-in-Chief.
 The Department is also affiliated with the Institute of Mathematics and its Applications (IMA) and the National Institute of Statistical Sciences (NISS).
 These affiliations offer a host of professional development opportunities to our faculty and students.

-Our Statistical Consulting Center, under the leadership of Director and Professor Scott Richter, continued to serve the campus and the off-campus community holding over 60 consulting sessions and hosting our 5th consecutive year of Quantitative Methodology Series workshops.
+Our Statistical Consulting Center, under the leadership of Director and Professor Scott Richter, continued to serve the campus and the off-campus community holding over 50 consulting sessions and hosting our 6th consecutive year of Quantitative Methodology Series workshops.
 Some of the other services we offer include a Math Help Center that provides free one-on-one assistance for students enrolled in our undergraduate mathematics and statistics classes, and a Math Emporium for undergraduate students who wish to enroll in a College Algebra or Precalculus class taught in a non-traditional, hybrid format.
 Our Math Club provides an opportunity to connect with our faculty and students.
 We are also home to a Chapter of the Association for Women in Mathematics.
-Many of these services are currently offered remotely but we look forward to more in-person interactions with our students and the larger campus community when the pandemic eases.
+Many of these services are currently offered remotely but we look forward to more in-person interactions with our students and the larger campus community when the COVID situation improves.